-The Bank would use other currencies to buy Canadian dollars.
+- If the price of our dollar falls too quickly, the Bank would use other currencies to buy Canadian dollars.
 This would boost demand for our currency and support its value.

-The Bank would sell Canadian dollars and buy other currencies.
+- If the price of our dollar rises too quickly, the Bank would sell Canadian dollars and buy other currencies.
 This would increase the supply of Canadian dollars in foreign exchange markets and help lower the price of the dollar.

 We let you know

 If we intervene, we announce it on the Bank of Canada website.

 The amount of any intervention is also listed in the government’s monthly posting of Canada’s official international reserves.